Cirio H. Santiago: Other activities

 From 1986 to 2001, Santiago held the role of Chairman of the Film Development Foundation of the Philippines.
 At the time of his death he was also chairman of the Laguna Lake Development Authority.

 Death

-Cirio Santiago died September 26, 2008, in Makati City, Metro Manila from lung cancer.
+Cirio Santiago died September 26, 2008, in Makati from lung cancer.
 He left behind his wife Annabelle and his children Christopher, Cathy, Claudine, and Cirio Jr. His third son Cyril died just a few months earlier.

+Actress Jean Bell who played the lead in Santiago's TNT Jackson (1975) and The Muthers (1976), remembered him in an interview for Quentin Tarantino's New Beverly Cinema after learning of his death:

 Legacy

 Quentin Tarantino counts Santiago among his influences.
 He owns an extensive collection of Cirio H. Santiago movies and based some of the characters in Kill Bill on Santiago's Death Force (1978).

-According to David Renske in his book, Santiago met Steven Spielberg in his mum's L.A. restaurant "The Milky Way" expecting Spielberg wanting to collaborate with him on a project.
+According to David Renske in his Santiago biography, Santiago met Steven Spielberg in his mother's Los Angeles restaurant "The Milky Way" expecting Spielberg wanting to collaborate with him on a project.
 To Santiago's astonishment, Spielberg merely inquired whether Nam Angels (1989) had really only cost 400,000 USD.
 Spielberg did, however, offer the film's leading man, Brad Johnson, a considerable role in his romantic drama Always (1989).